Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 #Bottom Line

 Start with Legends of Runeterra if you want the best free-to-play economy.
 Pick Marvel Snap if you play on a phone and want short sessions.
 Choose MTG Arena if you’re willing to invest the hours for the deepest strategy.
-We kept all three installed after the test window ended, which says more than any scoring table could.
+Those three earn permanent spots on most card players’ phones, which says more than any scoring table could.

 If none of these click, our games like Warcraft 3 guide covers Blizzard RTS alternatives that scratch a related itch.